 Things break that need fixing.
 Buildings, bridges, and roads need to be built or rebuilt.
 Items need to be moved.
 Who’s going to take care of all that?
 The plumber.
 The electrician.
 The nurse.
 The truck driver.
 The IT person.
 That’s who.

-Trades are important because everything in our lives, at some point in their cycle, was touched by a tradesman.
+Trades are important because everything in our lives, at some point in their cycle, was touched by a tradesperson.
 Everything.
-From the clothes on your back to the device you’re reading this article or the building you’re in—it was all because someone in a skilled trade made it available to you in one way or another, from the creation all the way through the delivery.
-And THAT is why trades are important.
+From the clothes on our backs, to the devices we use, and the buildings we’re in—it was because a tradesperson helped make it available to you in one way or another.
+And that is why trades are important.

 If you're interested in entering a trade for the fast training and high pay but don't know which one is best for you, take a look at the following selection as a starting point.

 These popular skilled trades and medical careers offer job security and good pay: